Telstra buys into Southern Cross Cable, diluting Spark's stake

 In 2017, Spark's received a $61m dividend from Southern Cross.
 But that fell to $50m in 2018 and just $15m this year amid new competition from the trans-Pacific Hawaiki Cable (whose directors and major investors include rich listers Malcolm Dick and Sir Eion Edgar, and 2degrees alumnus and enfant terrible Tex Edwards) and the Tasman Global Access cable linking Auckland and Sydney (a joint venture between Spark, Vodafone and Telstra).

-Forsyth Barr Matt Henry and Matt Dunn say competive pressure and the ageing nature of the Southern Cross Cable are behind the dividend squeeze.
+Forsyth Barr Matt Henry and Matt Dunn say competive pressure and the ageing nature of the Southern Cross cable are behind the dividend squeeze - which was, in turn, blamed for Spark's drop in overall profit in the first half.

 Hawaiki has sharpened competition across the board and managed to snag major customers including Amazon Web Services and Vocus.